 - Access to more activities to keep a body moving.
 Monetarily is the biggest issue - Assisted Living options in the Illinois Valley - Club houses or meeting places where we can meet, gather and support each other - Dairy-free meals - I need to educate myself so I can be a better caregiver to my mom. - Im not aware of them.
-I'm often confused - Josephine County needs adequate law enforcement, Sheriffs - LGBTQ housing - LGBTQ safe service - Medicare for people caring for spouse with disabilities - Mental health activities - Mental health doctors in Ashland (not students in training) - More caregiver support groups for spouses with chronic pain, disability, or a general one - More companion care for folks with early to moderate Alzheimer's - More free social services - More places where our homeless people can take showers and do laundry more often - Music option for disabled folks that love to sing and or play piano - Paid indigent bill paying and periodic reports to Social Security, Medicare, Medicaid and VA - People who would give me a second chance.
-Senior Services say, "no funds go find a place" - Post-Traumatic Stress Disorder support group - Probably won't be able to stay in home because of the ridiculous property taxes in this state

-- Senior Center - Senior rates for Club Northwest.
+I'm often confused - Josephine County needs adequate law enforcement, Sheriffs - LGBTQ+ housing - LGBTQ+ safe service - Medicare for people caring for spouse with disabilities - Mental health activities - Mental health doctors in Ashland (not students in training) - More caregiver support groups for spouses with chronic pain, disability, or a general one - More companion care for folks with early to moderate Alzheimer's - More free social services - More places where our homeless people can take showers and do laundry more often - Music option for disabled folks that love to sing and or play piano go find a place" - Post-Traumatic Stress Disorder support group - Probably won't be able to stay in home because of the ridiculous property taxes in this state - Senior Center - Senior rates for Club Northwest.
 I would use their warm pool, but can't afford cost. - Senior social groups - Services directed toward the chemically sensitive - Something for people like my neighbor, who does not want to move, but needs to - Wellness checks